ijgnd/anki___note-organizer/README.md

 While performing your changes in the note organizer, Anki's card browser will follow along and always display the active entry in the note table.
 This synchronization works both ways and allows you to get a better overview of each note's contents.
 Synchronization to the previewer window is also supported.

 The date and time entry at the bottom left corner allows you to set the creation time for the first note.
 This can be useful when moving a newly created note to the very top of the list.

 Clicking on "OK" will prompt you with a confirmation dialog, listing all of the changes that the add-on will perform.
 Make sure to always double-check whether all of these are correct.

-The add-on *does* set a recovery point before performing its changes – which can then be reverted to through Anki's undo feature (<kbd>Ctrl</kbd> + <kbd>Z</kbd>) – but it's better to be safe than sorry.
+The add-on ~~*does*~~ set a recovery point [at least in older Anki versions, not tested with versions from the last two years] before performing its changes – which can then be reverted to through Anki's undo feature (<kbd>Ctrl</kbd> + <kbd>Z</kbd>).
 ### Credits and License

-*Note Organizer* is *Copyright © 2017 [Aristotelis P.](https://github.com/Glutanimate)*
+- original version for 2.0: *Copyright © 2017 [Aristotelis P.](https://github.com/Glutanimate)*

-Updated to anki 2.1 (python 3, qt5) © 2020 [Arthur Milchior](https://github.com/Arthur-Milchior/note-organizer)*
+- Updated to anki 2.1 (python 3, qt5) © 2020 [Arthur Milchior](https://github.com/Arthur-Milchior/note-organizer)*

-Small bug fixes and some reorganization/renaming © 2020 ijgnd
+- Some bug fixes and some reorganization/renaming © 2020- ijgnd

 This add-on was developed on a commission by a fellow Anki user who would like to remain anonymous.
 All credit for the original idea goes to them.